The Beautiful Blue World of Blue Birds: Nature Winged Jewels

 Indonesia is full of colorful families and parrots.
 It provides such beautiful birds as the Eclectus Parrot (Eclectus roratus) with a bright, fascinating emerald-green male bird and a bright blue and red female.
 Blue-streaked Lory (Eos reticulata), a vividly colored parrot with a blue-striped face and body, occurs only in the Tanimbar Islands.

 Blue coloration is provided by hornbills, too.
-The Knobbed Hornbill (Rhyticeros cassidix) of Sulawesi produces a blue color on the throat pouch, and Sulawesi Hornbill (Rhabdotorrhinus exarchates) has a yellow fac-cial patch as well as a pale blue patch.
+The Knobbed Hornbill (Rhyticeros cassidix) of Sulawesi produces a blue color on the throat pouch, and Sulawesi Hornbill (Rhabdotorrhinus exarchates) has a yellow facial patch as well as a pale blue patch.
 Flycatcher birds are sources of blue coloration, including the endemic Matinan Flycatcher (Eumyias sanfordi) in Sulawesi.
 Indonesia’s bird blues are full of endemic treasures.

 8. How Can We Be Guardians of the Blue?